unswrgs/.github/profile/README.md

 # Welcome to UNSW Rhythm Game Society's GitHub

-This organisation and its repositories are maintained by [@HARI-PRMD](https://github.com/HARI-PRMD), RGS's current Secretary
+This organisation and its repositories are maintained by [@HARI-PRMD](https://github.com/HARI-PRMD), a retired RGS Secretary

 ## Applications we currently have: